island-is/island.is/libs/application/template-api-modules/README.md

 })
 ```

-This can be useful when importing Shared Apis and you need to your own configuration of the api.
+This can be useful when importing shared APIs and you need your own configuration of the API.

 ```typescript
 export interface SharedApiParameters {